Elie Honig

 Elie Honig (born April 3, 1975) is an American attorney and legal commentator.
 He is the senior legal analyst for CNN.
 Prior to working for CNN, Honig was an assistant United States Attorney.
+He also served as Director of the New Jersey Division of Criminal Justice.

 Early life

 Honig was born in Camden, New Jersey, on April 3, 1975 and grew up in Voorhees Township and Cherry Hill.
 Voorhees is adjacent to Cherry Hill.
 He is Jewish and had a bar mitzvah ceremony.
 Two of his grandparents survived the Nazi concentration camps during the Holocaust.

 Honig graduated from Cherry Hill High School East, a public high school in Cherry Hill in 1993.
 He earned his bachelor's degree from Rutgers University in 1997 and his Juris Doctor from Harvard Law School in 2000.